thinks/fast-marching-method/README.md

 ```

 ## Implementation
-This section describes the implementation of the FMM implementation from a more technical perspective.
+This section describes the FMM implementation from a more technical perspective.

 ### Code Design